joshbarcher/328-web-server-assn/README.md

      <img src="assn-imgs/img-8.png" width="250" alt="">

-The server should be configured to recognize and serve to clients any file located in the `public/` directory:
+Each request to the server is handled using a request & response object.
+Together these should be used to give clients access to any file located in the `public/` directory:

-   - The URL property of the request object passed to the web server should be used to determine the file that is being targeted.
-This URL will need to be appended to the `public/` directory to be a valid path.
+   - The request will tell you which file is being targeted using the `request.url` property.
+The URL should then be appended to the `public/` directory to form a valid path to a file.
 For example:
      - /me.png &rarr; /public/me.png
      - /images/logo.png &rarr; /public/images/logo.png
      - /js/script.js &rarr; /public/js/script.js
-   - You should then utilize the `fs` module to read files based on the path in the request.url property.
-This should open a file and serve the contents of the file in an HTTP response.
+   - The `fs` module can then be used to read the requested file and return the file contents in an HTTP response.
-   - The response object passed to web server should be used to set both the status code of the response as well as the response body.
       - If a file is found, the web server should return a status code of `200`.
       - If a file is **not** found, the web server should return a status code of `404`.